sgutierrez8c54/codeserv/Configuring-Your-Android-Devices.md

 ### What needs to be configured for my robot?
 #### Control Hub Users
-Teams who are using a Control Hub as the Robot Controller will only need to configure a single smartphone for use as a Driver Station:
+Teams who are using a Control Hub as the Robot Controller will only need to configure a single smartphone for use as a Driver Station.
+The process is as follows,
 * Rename the smartphone to "\<TEAM NUMBER\>-DS" (where \<TEAM NUMBER\> is replaced by your team number).
 * Install the Driver Station app onto the Driver Station phone.
 * Pair (i.e., wirelessly connect) the Driver Station to the Control Hub.

 #### Users with Two Android Smartphones
-Teams who have two smartphones and are not using a Control Hub will need to configure one smartphone for use as a Robot Controller and a second smartphone for use as a Driver Station:
+Teams who have two smartphones and are not using a Control Hub will need to configure one smartphone for use as a Robot Controller and a second smartphone for use as a Driver Station.
+The process is as follows,
 * Rename one smartphone to "\<TEAM NUMBER\>-RC" (where \<TEAM NUMBER\> is replaced by your team number).
 * Install the Robot Controller app onto the Robot Controller phone
 * Rename a second smartphone to "\<TEAM NUMBER\>-DS" (where \<TEAM NUMBER\> is replaced by your team number).